Phionanamugga/Evernote/README.md

 # Getting Started
 1. **Downloading and installation**:
-   - Download and install the Ezy Note app from the App Store or Google Play Store.
+   - Download and install the EverNote app from the App Store or Google Play Store.
 2. **Launching the app**:
    - Launch the app and create a new account or log in if you already have one.
 3. **Writing and Editing Notes**: